William Gayley Simpson: Christianity

 Simpson became a pastor of the First Presbyterian Church in Perth Amboy, New Jersey, on September 16, 1915.
 He was ordained as a pastor there in February 1917, at the age of 24.
 He was formally installed in June of that year.
-He was given a choice between service in a poor and run-down district in Perth Amboy or a wealthy one, and chose the latter.
+He was given a choice between service in a poor and run-down district in Perth Amboy or a wealthy one, and chose the former.
 He advocated a pacifist stance during World War I, which caused conflict with his congregation and led to his resignation.

 He then left the clergy and devoted himself to private study, for a time working at the private faculty of Brookwood Labor College.
 At this time, he was a racial integrationist and labor advocate, possibly a socialist.
 From 1918 to 1919 he was the associate director of the National Civil Liberties Bureau, now the American Civil Liberties Union.

+He became known as a mystic, and for living a life in "startling contrast" to then-modern conventions.
 In the 1920s, Simpson began living ascetically in a Franciscan manner, throwing away all of his belongings, subsisting off of donated provisions, and living in a shack he built for a period of 7 or 8 years.
-This acquired him some notoriety among Christians; a commentator later called him "America’s greatest exponent of Franciscanism".
+This acquired him some notoriety among American Christians; a commentator later called him "America’s greatest exponent of Franciscanism".
 Church officials believed him a menace.
 He lived doing odd jobs including carpentry.

 In 1925, Simpson was found in a "mentally unbalanced" state near a train station in Washington, New Jersey, with a self written tract in his pocket.
 His concerning mental state was attributed to overwork.
-He traveled to several countries seeking spiritual wisdom, including India and Japan.
-Upon his return to the United States, he settled on a farm in Piattsville, Indiana.
-He became known as a mystic, and for living a life in "startling contrast" to then-modern conventions.
-He wrote that man must disdain such a society, and "must strive to be strong enough to live according to the best that he finds within him, and do so fearlessly, even though society tempts him to join it and become little more than a 'well fed cow".
-He became disillusioned with his former ideas and the current Christian institutions in the late 1920s.
-After reading the works of Friedrich Nietzsche, he rejected Christianity and came to disdain egalitarianism and Christian ideas of universalism.
+He then traveled to several countries seeking spiritual wisdom, including India and Japan.